Special needs education in primary schools

 Special classes for pupils with specific speech and language disorder are attached to mainstream primary schools.
 Pupils who meet specific criteria may be eligible for such classes.
-The Department's Circular 0038/2007 sets out the Criteria for Enrolment in Special Classes for Pupils with Specific Speech and Language Disorder.
+The Department sets out the Criteria for Enrolment in Special Classes for Pupils with Specific Speech and Language Disorder

 The Health Service Executive funds the speech and language therapy services for the children attending these classes.

 If a school has such a class and there are places to spare, these places may be offered to a maximum of 2 pupils who do not meet the eligibility criteria but who could benefit from enrolment in the class.
-This must be supported by the recommendation of a speech and language therapist and/or a psychologist.
+The offer of a place must be supported by the recommendation of a speech and language therapist and/or a psychologist.